Last updated on November 24, 2019 at 17:48

 Local anaesthetics are drugs that are used to prevent or eliminate pain, often during smaller surgical procedures.
-They stand in contrast to general anaesthetics, which work on the CNS and induces a state where the patient is unconscious and unable to feel pain.
+This is in contrast to general anaesthetics, which work on the CNS and induces a state where the patient is unconscious and unable to feel pain.

-- Surface anaesthesia – by applying directly to skin or mucous membrane
+- Surface anaesthesia – by applying directly to mucous membrane or skin

 - Infiltration anaesthesia – by giving multiple injections targeting small nerve branches, as done at the dentist